National Human Rights Institution (NHRI)

 The Human Rights Centre, its Human Rights Delegation and the Office of the Parliamentary Ombudsman together form the Finnish National Human Rights Institution (NHRI).

-The Finnish NHRI was granted the highest status (A-status) in December 2014 by the The Global Alliance of National Human Rights Institutions (formerly known as ICC).
+The Finnish NHRI was granted the highest status (A-status) in 2014 and again in 2019 by the The Global Alliance of National Human Rights Institutions (formerly known as ICC).
 The A-status confirms that the institution fully complies with the requirements of the Paris Principles.
 The status is re-examined every five years.

 Role of the National Human Rights Institution